Introduction and club history

 Are there any trials?

 There are trials at the beginning of the academic year.
-For more information like our Facebook page (www.facebook.com/hwufc), follow our Twitter @hwufc or drop email@example.com an email.
-Please refer to the section above on 'How do I join the club?' for further information should you miss the trial process.
+For more information, visit our Facebook page (www.facebook.com/hwufc), follow our Twitter @hwufc or drop email@example.com an email.
+Please refer to the section above on 'How do I join the club?' for further information if you miss the trial process.